Lairenjam Olen

 Lairenjam Olen is an Indian actor who predominantly appears in Manipuri films.
 He started as a Theatre Artist and was a member of Orient Drama Union, Imphal.
 His famous films include Dr. Yaima, Mittrang Keithel, Khongchat series, Radha-Rani, Lallasi Pal and Mr. Lakhipyari.
 He played double roles of Nganthoi and Thonba in the 2004 movie Icham Chamna.
 In 2017, he won the 5th Zilla Parishad Panchayat election as a candidate of the Heingang Constituency.

 Accolades

-Olen bagged the Best Actor in Manipuri Film award at the North East TV People's Choice Awards 2004 held at Guwahati.
-He received the Best Male Actor Award for the years 2005–2007 given by Film Academy Manipur for his role in the film Nungshi Hekta Hairage.
-He is also the recipient of the Best Actor Award at the Festival of Manipur Cinema 2007 organised by Film Forum Manipur for the film Lallasi Pal.
-He won the Best Actor in a Supporting Role - Male at the 8th Manipur State Film Awards 2013 for his role of Ibomcha in the movie Thasi Thanou.
+Lairenjam Olen was honoured with different titles at several film awards and festivals.